What Is The Difference Between ERP And CRM? (With Functions)

 Let’s get to the ERP and CRM difference.
 The main difference between ERP and CRM is that CRM manages the relationship between your organization and the customer while ERP manages the whole organization, including potential customers and clients.

-Both CRM and ERP aim at increasing the profit of the business, but their approach is different.
+Both ERP and CRM software aim at increasing the profit of the business, but their approach is different.

-An ERP system concentrates on minimizing overheads and bringing down costs with the help of automation.
+An ERP system concentrates on minimizing overheads and bringing down costs with the help of automation tools .
 It increases the efficiency of business processes, and ERP ensures that there is minimal expenditure on them.

 A CRM helps an organization earn more profits by making more sales.
 It is a central repository of customer data.
 It makes it possible for everyone in the organization to use the data to improve relationships with customers that can help you earn their loyalty and make more sales.